CSIRO-enviro-informatics/aao-ont/long-processing.md

-# Processing Longitudina AAO Data using SPARQL
+# Processing Longitudinal AAO Data using SPARQL

 Given a set of AAOs that have been literally converted using the aao-ont ontology, the following processing steps can get to a longitudinal record of responsibilities